 “The question we asked was, ‘What kind of person did we imagine would best fill the position?’” says Fiedler.
 “And the answer was, ‘Somebody who was on David Carr’s speed dial.’”

-The professorship was created in 2012 by Lack and a gift from the Leventhal family.
+The professorship was created last year by Lack and a gift from the Sherry and Alan Leventhal Family Foundation.
 After the meeting, Lack made another lunch date, with Carr, and the two media bigfeet talked about how neatly Carr fit the Lack Professorship.
 Carr then contacted Fiedler and asked if it would be possible for the Lack Professor to maintain a job at the New York Times.

 “We told him it would be better for everyone if he could do that,” says Fiedler.
 “This is the kind of course where David could walk in Monday and give a lecture based on his column that appeared in the Times that day.”